-It was obvious that I was at the airport, because most of the signs were directions for different terminals and gates.
-There was security at the checkpoints and people dragging their luggage in through the front entrance.
+It was obvious that I was at the airport because most of the signs were directions for different terminals and gates.
+There was security at the checkpoints and people were dragging their luggage in through the front entrance.

-Although my eyes were open, I didn’t have any control of my body, like I was trapped inside of my head.
-I couldn’t turn my head, and could only sit upright while watching everyone move around me.
+Although my eyes were open, I didn’t have any control over my body.
+I couldn’t turn my head or speak.
+I could only sit upright while watching everyone move around me.

-As I glanced down, I noticed that I was seated in a wheelchair, being pushed forwards by someone in the back.
-Someone had dressed me in a black trench coat, probably to cover everything that was underneath.
+As I glanced down, I noticed that I was seated in a wheelchair and someone was pushing me forwards.
+Other than that, I also noted that someone had dressed me in a black trench coat, probably to cover everything that was underneath.

-“My wife is very sick, she can’t stand or walk on her own,” the voice of a man, from behind me, said as he wheeled me towards the security checkpoint.
+“My wife is very sick, she can’t stand or walk on her own,” the man behind me said as he wheeled me towards the security checkpoint.

 If I can get out of this wheelchair, I will show him who’s the one that can’t stand or walk.

-He continued to push the wheelchair forward until the TSA workers could thoroughly check me to make sure I didn’t carry any prohibited items with their scanners.
+He continued to push the wheelchair forward until the airport security could thoroughly check me to make sure I didn’t carry any prohibited items with their scanners.
 The male behind me handed them 2 passports and some other documents to which they accepted after the luggage was pushed through the scanning equipment.

 I prayed that whatever document he gave them would not work.
 But I knew that he wouldn’t have taken me here if he had any doubts about getting caught.

-The staff quickly swiped the passports, typing something on their keyboards before tickets were easily printed.
+The staff quickly swiped the passports and typed something on their keyboards before tickets were easily printed.
 They didn’t ask any questions, most carrying this bland unemotional face as though they hated their job and couldn’t wait to get their day over with.

-The man pushing my wheelchair took the documentations and pocketed them in his long trench coat and wheeled me away.
-Once done, they let him push me past, moving on with the next passenger as the lines started to get longer.
+The man pushing my wheelchair took the documentation, pocketed them in his long trench coat and wheeled me away.
+Once done, they let him push me past so they could move on with the next passenger as the lines started to get longer.

 Although I tried to look at them with a pleading look, my facial muscles remained the same.
 I was frozen into place and rather helpless.
 And the words ‘help me’ were stuck in my throat, laying tormented in the recesses of my lungs.

-I was in and out of consciousness a majority of the time that I was moved from destination to destination.
-Every few hours he would give me sedatives through a syringe that he had in the luggage, making sure never to miss a shot or get caught while giving it to me.
+After that, I was in and out of consciousness a majority of the time that I was moved from destination to destination.
+He would give me sedatives every few hours through a syringe that he had in the luggage.
+He made sure never to miss a shot or get caught while giving it to me.